Burke, Wills, King and Yandruwandha National Heritage Place: Early Exploration in the centre of Australia

 In 1839 and 1840 Edward Eyre, supported by the recently established government in Adelaide, travelled into northern South Australia in search of grazing land.
 Each of the colonies was very interested in the great unknown which was central and northern Australia.
-The reports made by Eyre were disappointing; he travelled past the Flinders Ranges to discover a horseshoe of impassable salt lakes: LakeTorrens, Lake Eyre, Lake Blanche, Lake Callabonna and Lake Frome.
+The reports made by Eyre were disappointing; he travelled past the Flinders Ranges to discover a horseshoe of impassable salt lakes: Lake Torrens, Lake Eyre, Lake Blanche, Lake Callabonna and Lake Frome.
 Eyre's expedition coincided with a dry period; from the aptly named "Mount Hopeless" he described inland South Australia as a "dreary waste".

 In 1844 Charles Sturt followed Eyre and discovered the Strzelecki Creek which he named after his colleague, Paul Edmond de Strzelecki, and the main watercourses which fed Lake Eyre: Cooper Creek, Eyre Creek and the Georgina River.
 Sturt failed to realise the significance of his discoveries and corroborated Eyre's reports that the region would not support grazing.

 The thirst of pastoralists for new grazing land in South Australia was unquenchable.
 Graziers began squatting past the surveyed boundaries of the northern frontier.
 They were frustrated by the slow pace of government surveys and the land tenure principles of the Wakefield Plan which favoured landownership over leasehold.
 In 1842 the South Australian Legislative Council broke away from the Wakefield Plan by passing An Act to Protect the Waste Lands of the Crown from Encroachment, Intrusion and Trespass.
 This act allowed pastoralists to lease land on an annual renewable basis based on a system of sight-lines between landmarks rather than formal survey.
 This provided a degree of security for pastoralists and allowed the government to collect revenue from the lease agreements.

 In 1851 the Waste Lands Act was enacted which extended leases from one year to fourteen years and an incentive scheme was introduced which gave preferential leasing rights to the discoverer of new grazing land.
 A number of other changes also supported pastoral expansion in South Australia during the 1850s: a decade of high rainfall, the high price of wool, and the availability of easy finance thanks to the wealth created by the gold rush.